Certificates and Keys

 Right-click a certificate, click All Tasks, and then click Export.

 On the Certificate Export Wizard Welcome page, click Next.

 On the Export Private Key page, select Yes, export the private key, and then click Next.

-Validity Dates for ACS Certificates and Keys
+Valid Dates of Certificates and Keys

 ACS evaluates the start and end dates (and date-times) of certificates and keys in Coordinated Universal Time (UTC).
 As a result, ACS might consider keys and certificates to be invalid even when they are valid in the local time of the local computer or in another time zone.